Haliburton County

 Haliburton is a county of Ontario, Canada, known as a tourist and cottage area in Central Ontario for its scenery and for its resident artists.
 Minden Hills is the county seat.
 Haliburton County and the village of Haliburton are named after Thomas Chandler Haliburton, author, statesman, and the first chairman of the Canadian Land and Emigration Company.

 The county borders Algonquin Provincial Park on the north.

 History

 It was originally organized in 1874 as the Provisional County of Haliburton.
 The county's economy has historically been based on the lumber industry, with the first sawmill officially opening on December 18, 1864.
 The Canadian Land and Emigration Company later opened in the 1870s and operated until 1892.
 A third sawmill was constructed in 1903 by the William Laking Lumber Company.
-All three of these mills were constructed on the Drag River, an important river in the county in the center of Haliburton Village used to send lumber downstream.
+All three of these mills were constructed on the Drag River, an important river in the county in the centre of Haliburton Village used to send lumber downstream.
 The county was created from townships that were withdrawn from other counties and districts, including: